Get answers to the most frequently asked questions from our team

 Qfinr wishes to remain truly independent and offer a unique service to its subscribers.
 Qfinr believes that specialising in Investment Analytics i.e. offering risk and return insights about its subscriber’s portfolios is a service that its subscribers will value.
 It does not wish to offer transaction services.

 Qfinr is a forward planning Investment Analytics App.
-The most important data point for us are the daily closing prices of Assets.
-As the live prices are not relevant for our analysis or recommendations, we do not store live prices.
+The most important data point is the daily closing price of Assets.
+We do not store live prices as live prices are not relevant for our analysis nor do we provide trading access.
 We are also not in the real time price data distribution business.

 Qfinr ensures confidentiality of client data and data security above all else.
 The database is encrypted and internal protocols ensure that no one other than you can access sensitive data.

 The Qfinr platform is hosted on Amazon’s AWS.
 We use industry standard encryption tools and techniques to protect your data from external parties.
 In addition, your data is encrypted when you enter information in the Qfinr database, and again when it is retrieved from the database to reduce the risks of third party snooping.

 Your data is not visible to our engineers too.
 We have a separate production environment which needs dual sign off from managers for an engineer to access.

 Your financial information is yours.
 It cannot be seen by either our internal engineers or external parties.
 We do not use your financial information for anything else except to give you insights to your portfolio.
 It is secure in a production environment which is housed in Amazon’s AWS, the world’s foremost cloud storage environment.

 Yes, please send an email requesting the same to email@example.com.

 Simply click on the “Forgot my password” link on the login page and we will send you an email with a temporary password that you can use to reset your password.